Aurora-739/Project-4-The-Baking-Blog/README.md

 ## The Design Process

+I chose to build a website that allows users to view blog posts created by the admin.
+Users can also submit comments on blog posts, which can be approved or deleted by the admin.
+The main goal in the creation of this website was to create a positive warm environment for people to come to for baking ideas and to share their own experiences with the recipe's maybe even give some at home hacks if they have any.

+I chose soft colours and a rounded design to create a bubbly and warm environment, aiming to make the page seem like a safe place where users can comment and share ideas.

+The app structure was planned around CRUD functionality — allowing users to create, view, update, and delete comments.

 ### Overview
 The process began with a quick sketch out of a wireframe.
 I chose to do my sketches on canva because it's quick and easy, I simply used square shapes to mark out the approximate location of what I wanted the end result to look like.
 Although the website doesn't look exactly the same as the wireframe, it was an easy base for me to refer back to during the development process.